Christmas is returning to The Wizarding World of Harry Potter!

 - The best viewing spot is by the Frog Choir performance stage, closest to the Hogwarts/Hogsmeade directional sign pole, and it’s first come, first serve.
 That’s right – there are no front-of-line or VIP viewing areas, sadly (or not so sadly, as your individual taste may be).

-- Once Magic of Christmas at Hogwarts finishes its roughly-seven-minute performance, head out of the Wizarding World by using the back exit, the one located next to Ollivander’s and the Butterbeer cart – most guests will exit the same way they entered, which creates a major traffic jam.
+- Once Magic of Christmas at Hogwarts finishes its roughly-eight-minute performance, head out of the Wizarding World by using the back exit, the one located next to Ollivander’s and the Butterbeer cart – most guests will exit the same way they entered, which creates a major traffic jam.
 Give yourself an extra 15 to 25 minutes after the show to make your way towards the front of the park, as crowd flow will be extremely heavy after the first three performances.